gibbonsd/canvas/api/pull_course_default_view/ruby/README.md

 ======

-This determine_course_default_view.rb file in this folder can be used to generate a report of courses within an account of what their default view.
+This determine_course_default_view.rb file in this folder can be used to generate a report of published courses with enrollments located within an account of what their default view.

 The default view is the type of page that users will see when they first visit the course: